UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-16.md

 As the paddle steamer _Atalanta_ towed the 74 gun flagship of an invading fleet, _HMS Wellesley,_ into the harbour, she struck a sand bank.
 Those on deck thought the smaller steamer would be smashed ‘to a thousand shivers’ but the _Wellesley_ also caught the bottom, only grazing the steamer’s side and knocking off her starboard paddle-box.[^1]

-Zhoushan’s shoreline appeared to be covered by a ‘forest of merchant-craft’, with eleven ‘war-junks… easily distinguished by their flaunting streamers, red-muzzled guns, and painted poops’ forming a protective line in front of them.[^2] The _Wellesley_ anchored opposite the town of Dinghai.
+Zhoushan’s shoreline appeared to be covered by a ‘forest of merchant-craft’, with 11 ‘war-junks… easily distinguished by their flaunting streamers, red-muzzled guns, and painted poops’ forming a protective line in front of them.[^2] The _Wellesley_ anchored opposite the town of Dinghai.
 The _Conway_ (26 guns), _Alligator_ (28 guns) and _Rattlesnake_ (troopship) followed her into the harbour and took up positions near a hill with a temple on its summit.[^3]

 John Fletcher, Captain of the _Wellesley_, Robert Jocelyn, Military Secretary, and Karl Gützlaff, their translator (and a missionary), boarded the ‘Chumpin’ or Admiral’s junk, three tiger’s heads painted on its stern.
 Unwelcome visitors, they were nevertheless greeted ‘with great civility’, told the Admiral was on shore, and offered tea.[^4]